nils247207/biol217a/protocol.md

 ![anvio-interactive-manual-fefinemt-METABAT_39](./images/metagenomics/anvio-interactive-manual-refiement-METABAT_39.png)

-Different GC content is a first indicator for the integration of wrong genomes into the bin.
-Also the ebove
+Different GC content and contig length is a first indicator for the integration of wrong genomes into the bin.
+Also the ebove image shows how differently the samples contribute to a given contig in the final MAG.
+This can also help to identify conaminations.

 *questions from script...*